pedrostc/svn-vs-git/docs/presentation.md

 ## Space Consumption

-Knowing that when one developer clone a GIT repository it actually gets a full copy of the repository, a concern may araise in terms os local disk space consumption.
-Well, while you may have more data stored in your disk all the GIT database is compressed and highly optimized which means that the local repository will ocupy less space in disk than one may think.
+Knowing that when one developer clone a GIT repository it actually gets a full copy of the repository, a concern may arise in terms os local disk space consumption.
+Well, while you may have more data stored in your disk all the GIT database is compressed and highly optimized which means that the local repository will occupy less space in disk than one may think.

-When you checkout a folder from a subversion repository you end up with 2 uncompressed versions of the folder locally, your working copy and the snapshot of the last revision, the one you checkd out, of the folder.
+When you checkout a folder from a subversion repository you end up with 2 uncompressed versions of the folder locally, your working copy and the snapshot of the last revision, the one you checked out, of the folder.
 SVN does that to allow the developer to make diffs between the working copy and the last revision locally without needing to go to the server.

-We can compare the two options to see which has the biggest size, that can be done importing a existing SVN repository to a GIT repository using the GIT-SVN tool and then compare sizes of the folders.
+We can compare the two options to see which has the biggest size, that can be done importing an existing SVN repository to a GIT repository using the GIT-SVN tool and then compares sizes of the folders.

 For this example it was considered the **Phoenix** repository and a commom operation:
 - Clone of the imported git repository;
 - Checkout of the trunk from SVN.

+***IDK if this part will be featured on the final presentation, I've found some problems with the repo import.
+I'll redoing the proccess to double check the data***
 <<<<EXAMPLE - PHOENIX REPO>>>>
-1.04 GB VS 425 MB
+1.04 GB VS 781 MB

 ## Repository structure

-On subversion you have a tree model with just on branch where the revisions, or commits, are stored on after the other.
+On subversion you have a tree model with just one branch where the revisions are stored sequentially.

 GIT uses a Graph structure where each commit is a node that knows every of its parents.
 The commit is the central piece on the git repository.

 ## Branches

-On the SVN side branches are just another directory on the repository with its own history information.
+For SVN branches are just another directory on the repository with its own history information.
 You can merge revisions between branches but they are still treated as separated entities.
-Because of the centrelized nature of SVN all branches are remote and public.
-The administrator can restrict the access to the branch to a certains group of developers, but still, the branch is located on the server.
+Because of the centralized nature of SVN all branches are remote and public.
+The administrator can restrict the access to the branch to a certain group of developers, but still, the branch is located on the server.

-On git a branch is basically a named pointer for a specific commit on the tree, because of that branches are lightweight.
+On git a branch is basically a named pointer for a specific commit on the tree, because of that nature branches are very cheap for the system.
 Branches can be only local or can be published to a remote repository for collaboration with other developers.
-As the branch is create first locally, the user does not need to have access to the remote repository to complete this operation.
-Every new copy of the repositroy, cloned from a remote repository, is by default a new local branch of the main repository, that means that every developer repository is a isolated entity and the work on that local repository does not intefeer with other developers work until it is pushed to the shared repository and unless the local copy is being used as a remote repository by another developer.
+Every new copy of the repository, cloned from a remote repository, is treated as a new local branch of the main repository, that means that every developer repository is an isolated entity and the work on that local repository does not interfere with other developers work until it is pushed to the shared repository and pulled by the others.

 ## Tags

 Tags and branches are very similar in both systems.
-For SVN a TAG is just another folder on the main repository, that shouldn't receive any update and remaing static, that can be achieved using access restrictions on the new tag.
+For SVN a TAG is just another folder in the main repository, that shouldn't receive any update and remain static, that can be achieved using access restrictions on the new tag.

 On git a tag is a static pointer to a specific commit.
 Unlike the branch pointer, the tag pointer is static, which means that it cannot be moved to another commit.